 - You can see in the graph that is denoted as a that VF forward voltage or voltage across the diode is along the x-axis and (IF) forward current is along the Y-axis.

-- In the graph (a) you can see that there is very less increment in forward current (IF) till value of forward voltage is 0.7 volts.
+- In the graph (a) you can see that there is very less increment in the forward current (IF) till value of forward voltage is 0.7 volts.

 - After the 0.7 volts of forward voltage the increment in the forward current is very fast and (VF) is almost constant.